cattle-ops/terraform-aws-gitlab-runner/examples/runner-default/README.md

 This examples shows:

   - Usages of public / private VPC
-  - No SSH keys, you can log into the instance via SSM (Session Manager).
+  - You can log into the instance via SSM (Session Manager).
   - Registration via GitLab token.
   - Auto scaling using `docker+machine` executor.
   - Addtional security groups that are allowed access to the runner agent